GoL-Hackathon/e-learning-platform/README.md

 - Refer to the `.env example` file for more information on PostgreSQL and Braintree configurations for the project.

 ## Features
+- A user(tutor) can login and post a course.
+    - The course is divided into modules.

 <!-- ![alt text for screen readers](./static/images/search.png "Search Module"). -->